d2s/Documentation/Docs/HowtoUseRsyncOSX.md

   - `~/` is user home directory
   - `MacID` is the Mac Serial Number and is automatically set by RsyncOSX

-When _profile_ is used:
+If _profile_ is used:

 - `~/Documents/Rsync/MacID/profile/configRsync.plist`
   - `profile` is the profile identification

 ## Why use RsyncOSX?

-There is only one simple answer to the question and the answer is "[rsync](https://en.wikipedia.org/wiki/Rsync)".
+There is only one simple answer to the question and the answer is [rsync](https://en.wikipedia.org/wiki/Rsync).
 Rsync is a _rock solid_, _well proven_, _secure_, _fast_, _reliable_ and _wide accessibility_ across platforms command line tool.
 RsyncOSX is just a GUI for executing rsync commands.
 Rsync is a command line tool with tons of parameters.
 Choosing the right parameter and to get the predicted result from rsync might be a challenge.
 RsyncOSX does the job for you.
 RsyncOSX also stores configurations in profiles and makes it easy to use different configurations.

 The following features are implemented in RsyncOSX: